tjhickey724/compiler_design/notes/ast/miniC_AST.md

 * ```MiniC t = new MiniC(System.in);```

 Then we invoke the Start method on the parser to generate the top level node of the AST which will be a MethodDeclList object.
-Our version of miniC does not allow global variable declarations (though we could easily add the with a rule
-* Program -> VarDeclList() MethodDeclList()

 * ```MethodDeclList n = t.Start();```